ShrihanSham08/Shrihan_BluestampPortfolio/index.md

 <!--- This is an HTML comment in Markdown -->
 <!--- Anything between these symbols will not render on the published site -->

+# Project Description

+This project is a custom voice-activated AI assistant that allows users to interact naturally using spoken language.
+Built using Python and integrated with OpenAI's language model, the assistant can listen to your voice, and then respond to your command.
+The only problem is that it is not a real time OpenAI model, but I will later add an OpenAI model which has realtime data.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Shrihan.S | Milpitas High School | Electrical Engineering | Rising  Senior